-63. The projects subject to EIA are listed in Annex $\underline{11}$ to the EIA Act 2000, which covers not only the projects of Annex I but also those of Annex II to the EIA Directive 2011/92/EU (and thus also those of Annex I to the Convention).
+63. The projects subject to EIA are listed in Annex 1 to the EIA Act 2000, which covers not only the projects of Annex I but also those of Annex II to the EIA Directive 2011/92/EU (and thus also those of Annex I to the Convention).
+Furthermore, also projects under the Industrial Emissions Directive 2010/75/EU, as transposed into national legislation, are subject to public participation.